LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 Converting the wall segments
 ----------------------------

-To set the surface normals can be done by choosing :menuselection:`Command --> Convert --> Template to elements`.
-The short pink lines, which indicates the normal surfaces, will appears.
+To set the surface normals click :menuselection:`Command --> Convert --> Template to elements`.
+The short pink lines, which indicates the normal surfaces, will appear.

 .. image:: divgeo_4.png
    :align: center

 It is very important to notice that all surface normals are pointing away from the plasma.
-To reverse them can be done if you set the middle mouse button to `"Reverse normals”`.
+To reverse them can set the middle mouse button to `"Reverse normals”`.
 Then click :kbd:`SHIFT+Reverse normals` (middle button) somewhere on the vessel wall and all of the normals should flip.

 .. image:: divgeo_5.png